KenKundert/psf_utils/README.rst

     from numpy import sin
     sine = sin(sweep.abscissa)

-Reading large ASCII data files is slow, so *PSF* reads the PSF file once, then pickles the data and writes it to disk.
+Reading large ASCII data files is slow, so *psf_utils* reads the PSF file once, then pickles the data and writes it to disk.
 On subsequent runs the pickled data is used if the pickle file is newer that the corresponding PSF file.